Leptosiphon aureus

-Leptosiphon aureus is a species of flowering plant in the phlox family known by the common name golden linanthus.
+Leptosiphon aureus (a.k.a.
+Leptosiphon chrysanthus) is a species of flowering plant in the phlox family known by the common name golden linanthus.

-It has been reclassified by the USDA and the Jepson Manual (TJM2) from a binomial nomenclature to two subspecies: Leptosiphon aureus var. aureus for the majority of populations, and Leptosiphon aureus subsp. decorus for a smaller range of populations.

 Description

-Leptosiphon aureus is an annual herb producing a thin, threadlike stem with occasional leaves divided into narrow needlelike lobes.
+Golden linanthus is an annual herb producing a thin, threadlike stem with occasional leaves divided into narrow needlelike lobes.
 The oppositely arranged leaves are each divided into very narrow bristlelike lobes up to a centimeter long.

 The tip of the stem has an inflorescence of usually a single flower with corolla lobes under a centimeter long.
-With the two subspecies: ssp. aureus generally has bright to golden yellow flowers; while ssp. decorus has white or cream blooms.
+The nominate subspecies generally has bright to golden yellow flowers, while ssp. decorus has white or cream blooms.
 The bloom period is March to June.

 Subspecies

-Two subspecies, currently replacing the binomial species name in taxonomy, overlap in geography but do not occur together.
+The two subspecies overlap in geography but do not occur together.